sourabhdhingra/django-mini-blog/readme.md

 22. **Usecase 17: Sharing context through context processors**

+    - In our project we are dealing with a logged in user that is essentially a django auth user provided as inbuilt.
+Then we have mapped this user one-to-one with a blogger.
+Whenever a user logs in we would want to get access to the corresponding blogger object.
+Using this blogger object we can write code to show links in our templates.
+For e.g to show blogger detail page link in `base_generic.html`

+    - Since the associated blogger with user after log in if found plays a key role in our templates it is vital for this object to be available in template context.
+For such use cases we use context processor.

+    - We create a file `context_processors.py` in which we write our functions returning required objects and values.

+    - We write a function to return a userlinked blogger if a user is succesfully logged in.
+Check [context_processors.py](blog/context_processors.py)

+    - The function filters the blogger based upon the authenticated user set in a key value pair and returns it.

+    - This object is accessible using the key name of the variable `userlinked_blogger` in template.
+Based on the availablity we write the logic to show a link to create a blogger account or show the links to create a blogpost etc. Check below code in `base_generic.html`
+        ```
+        {% if userlinked_blogger is None%}
+                    <li><a href="{% url 'blogger-create' %}">About yourself!</a> </li>
+        {% else %}
+            <li><a href="{% url 'blogger-detail' userlinked_blogger.slug %}">About yourself!</a> </li>
+            <li><a href="{% url 'blogpost-create' %}">Create a blogpost!</a> </li>
+            <li><a href="{% url 'user-blogs' userlinked_blogger.user.username %}">See your blogposts!</a> </li>
+        {% endif %}
+        ```

 23. **Usecase 18: Using slugs to avoid usage of primary keys and improved searchability**

 24. **Usecase 19: Customising 403 and 404 templates**